sven-hash/docs/docs/nym-simple-websocket-tutorial.md

     ```

-    This may look like a big chunk of code, but dont worry, the majority of it relates to adjusting HTML elements of our `index.ts`.
+    This may look like a big chunk of code, but dont worry, the majority of it relates to adjusting HTML elements of our `index.html`.
 The next thing we then want to do is define some key variables that we will want to utilize in our application.

 3. Above our main function , paste or type the following code: